 To deal with stress, consider trying some of the following tips:

 - Take breaks.
-Even if it isn’t possible to avoid a stressful situation entirely, you can give yourself at least 15 minutes to breathe, talk to a friend, or enjoy a cup of tea or coffee.
+Even if it isn’t possible to avoid a stressful situation entirely, you can give yourself at least 15 minutes to breathe, talk with a friend, or enjoy a cup of tea or coffee.
 Allowing yourself some time to collect yourself can help you face a challenge with more positivity.

 - Make time for exercise.
 Taking 15 or 20 minutes every day for activity that gets your heart rate up can help reduce stress and improve your mood.
 Walking or biking to work instead of driving can help you avoid rush-hour traffic and start your day with increased energy.